 In February 2007 a set of five DE's came to light in the UK.
 Three limousines by Hooper (a DE36 and two DE27's) of which the chassis number of one of the DE27 limousines is not yet known (hence this one is not yet in the statistics).
 Furthermore two DE36 hearses (a Barker and possibly Hooper).
 They are from the estate of a Daimler collector who sadly passed away before he could find time to restore them.
 They are being sold via the DLOC and two have now found a new home.

 Of the 175 bodies I now know the fate of 145.
 Another 30 will require further detective work:

-· Seventy four are restorable or under restoration.
+· Seventy five are restorable or under restoration.

 · Sixteen burnt out, have been scrapped, are being scrapped or are not restorable

 The 54 on the road cars consist of 7 DH27's, 20 DE27's and 27 DE36's.
 UK has the lead with 19, then Australia with 10, the USA with 7, and Germany, India and Sweden with each 3.
 New Zealand and The Netherlands have 2, and Malta, Thailand, Italy, Latvia and Ireland have each 1.

 The Royal Family after WW II made a couple of tours overseas.
 Two are famously related to Daimler: the Royal Tour to South Africa in 1947 and the Royal Tour to Australia and New Zealand in 1953/54.
 For these tours a number of DE-Daimlers were used, which were shipped well before the tour and which after the tour partly stayed in the country visited.
 Below is an overview as what happened to these cars.